Report Water Waste!

 Please include photos, cross-streets, and landmarks with water waste reports whenever possible.

 Not sure how to prevent water pollution?
 Read more on how you can prevent water pollution.
 Whether it's from cleaning your car or draining your pool or letting irrigation water drain off your property, you can help protect your local waterways.
 Regarding specific water waste cases, like water waste emergencies, Valley Water encourages you to contact directly the local water provider that serves that address.

 What Happens When You Submit a Water Waste Case?

 When Valley Water receives a report of water waste, we open an investigation and make efforts to contact the person responsible for the property wasting water.
-Letters are mailed in order to educate the site owner and prompt them to take action.
-While Valley Water's team is not empowered to issue fines, we do provide education and resources to help residents reduce water use and eliminate water waste.
+Letters are mailed, and site visits are conducted in order to educate the site owner and prompt them to take action.
 Please support our efforts in increasing water-use efficiency by reporting water wasters.

-- Check with your local water provider to learn more about their restrictions and water conservation mandates.
+Check with your local water provider to learn more about their water waste procedures.